-The term “Changemaker” in the title suggests that members of the Lab are actively engaged in the life of a community or organisational field of community foundations, act for its betterment and as individuals, are in a creative tension with the world.
+The term “Changemaker” in the title suggests that collaborators of the Lab are actively engaged in the life of a community or organisational field of community foundations, act for its betterment and as individuals, are in a creative tension with the world.
 The LLCM assumes that changemakers today are concerned with global issues and seek ways how to connect them to community level and vice-versa.

-The Changemakers are invited to become the Lab’s Collaborators based on a competitive process.
+The Changemakers are invited to become the Lab’s collaborators based on a competitive process.
 They are meant to think for themselves and take responsibility for their own learning, behavior and decision-making.
-They join Lab as individuals, not as organisations representatives, however, the connection to their organisation, community and organisational field/sector is important part of the intended scope of the Lab and the Lab provides support for organisations that changemakers are associated with.
+They join Lab as individuals, not as organisational representatives, however, the connection to their organisation, community and organisational field/sector is important part of the intended scope of the Lab and the Lab provides support for organisations that changemakers are associated with.